Spinach and Pistachio Hummus Recipe

 - Cooked chickpeas – For convenience, canned or jarred ones are perfect, but freshly cooked ones will give an even richer flavor.
 Make sure they’re soft and mushy.

 - Fresh spinach leaves – Baby spinach works best for a milder taste, but regular spinach is also great.
-Frozen spinach can be used if thawed and drained.
-I wrote an article explaining consuming raw spinach, you can find it here, Can I eat Raw Spinach?
+Frozen spinach can be used if it is thawed and drained.
+I wrote an article explaining consuming raw spinach; you can find it here: Can I eat Raw Spinach?

 - Shelled pistachios – Raw or roasted unsalted pistachios add a rich, nutty flavor.
-Soak them in warm water for 10 minutes to soften before blending.
-Do you want hummus without nuts but still want that earthy taste?
+Soak them in warm water for 10 minutes to soften them before blending.
+Do you want hummus without nuts but still with that earthy taste?
 Try our Beetroot Hummus in 5 Minutes Recipe.

 - Extra-virgin olive oil – Adds a rich, silky texture.
 Avocado oil can work as a substitute.

-- Flavor – If you want to try different flavored hummus you might like our Roasted Red Pepper Hummus for a milder taste our Easy Creamy all-in-one Avocado Chickpea Hummus.
+- Flavors – If you want to try different-flavored hummus, you might like our Roasted Red Pepper Hummus for a milder taste or our Easy Creamy all-in-one Avocado Chickpea Hummus.

 Four Simple Step-by-Step Instructions: Let’s Make This!